OpenNebula/docs/source/deployment/authentication_setup/ldap.rst

 -  ``:base``: base DN to search for users.
 You need to decompose the full domain name and use each part as DN component.
 Example, for ``win.opennebula.org`` you will get the base DN: DN=win,DN=opennebula,DN=org
 -  ``:user_field``: set it to ``sAMAccountName``

-``:group`` parameter is still not supported for Active Directory, leave it commented.

 .. _ldap_group_mapping:

 Group Mapping